top of page

 What if everyone in the world spoke the same language?
 In some circles in the world, they do.

 That’s what Ludwik Zamenhof wanted to know.
 He saw that people didn’t get along when they couldn’t understand each other.
-So, he tried to solve that problem by creating an entirely new language that was not attached to any specific country.
+So, he tried to solve that problem by creating an entirely new language

 Six months into studying, we went to our first Esperanto conference.
 We signed up for a beginner-level class there.
 When we arrived, one of the organizers started talking to us.
 Her name was Alena, and she said my mom was advanced enough to be in the middle-level class.
 The entire time, I was silent.
 My mom said, “What about Cassidy?”

 For a similar experience, Esperantists use Pasporta Servo, or Passport Service, Esperanto couch surfing.
 Esperantists can host each other.
-It’s a great way to travel because you get to see the culture of the country you’re visiting, for free.
+It’s a great way to travel because you get to see the culture of the country you’re visiting for free.

 One of the Esperanto conferences my mom and I attended over the years was called REF, or the Meeting of Esperanto Families, which took place in Serbia that year.
 Since it was a family event, there were plenty of kids to hang out with there.

-My friend Linda’s family, is like that.
+My friend Linda’s family is like that.
 Her father, Martin, is German, and her mother, Nikola, is British.
-Nikola’s parents were Esperanto speakers too, but they’re Japanese.
+Nikola’s parents were Esperanto speakers, too, but they’re Japanese.
 That makes Linda a third-generation Esperantist!
 The family lives in France, but Martin and Nikola work in Switzerland.
 Linda and her brother, Oliver, speak French at school, German with their father, and English with their mother.
-Then on weekends, everyone speaks Esperanto.
+Then, on weekends, everyone speaks Esperanto.

 Instead of a guardrail, there was only a thin cable to hold.
 The path was narrow, and our wet hands gripped the cord that kept us up.
-One of the fathers in the group was taking pictures, despite the rain pouring down.
+One of the fathers in the group was taking pictures despite the rain pouring down.

 Another trip I took because of Esperanto was when I had a chance to go to the United Nations in April of last year.
 I went with a group called TEJO, or the World Esperanto Youth Organization.